Jyostnavya/dockerrepo/README.md

 docker run -p -d host_port:container_port repository_name:tag_name  //creates the container

-docker logs -f container_id // check the logs whether the container is upend running

-then check on the local host .
+docker logs -f container_id // check the logs whether the container is upend running then check on the local host .

+STEP 14 : PUSHING PYTHON APP DOCKER IMAGES TO DOCKER HUB

+mkdir my-python-app

+cd my-python-app

+touch Dockerfile

+vi Dockerfile  Press i to insert data and :wq to write and quit

+add requirements.txt and app.py files to the folder

+requirements.txt

+flask
+requests

+app.py

+# app.py
+from flask import Flask
+app = Flask(__name__)

+@app.route('/')
+def hello_world():
+    return 'Hello, Docker!'

+if __name__ == '__main__':
+    app.run(host='0.0.0.0', port=5000)

+docker build -t <docker-hub-username>/my-python-app:latest .

+docker run -p 5000:5000 <docker-hub-username>/my-python-app:latest

+Once the image is created, we can push the image to docker hub

+1. docker login

+2. docker push <docker-username>/my-python-app:latest

+3. Once the iamges is pushed, refresh the docker hub and you can see the docker image on docker hub